Skip to main content

 Loading...

-Solutions for Flashing the Wrong Firmware
+Solution for Flashing Wrong Firmware

-Method 1: Quickly Enter Flashing Mode
+Method One: Quickly Enter Flashing Mode

 1. Power off the board.